wp-plugins/ucenter-integration/readme.txt

 > fix bugs

 = 0.2 =
 > Fix some bugs
 > add mail box
 > add customize icon
 > add friend
 > add credit

 = 0.1 =
 > First version
 > User can synlogin all apps that has been integrated into ucenter
 > When user login other apps that has been integrated into ucenter, user will auto login wordpress
 > When user does not exists in ucenter, user will be auto registered in ucenter when user login wordpress

 == Upgrade Notice ==

-= 0.3 =
-last maintained free version.
-If you want a beauty version with more functions, please visit http://chenyundong.com to get detailed information.

 = 0.1 =
 First release.
 No need to upgrade.